COVID-19 Detection in Chest X-ray Images Using Swin-Transformer and Transformer in Transformer: Methods

 \subsubsection{Transformer in Transformer}

-Transformer in Transformer (TNT)\cite{b14}, which regards the local patches as "visual sentences" and then present to further divide them into smaller patches as "visual words", and features of both words and sentences will be aggregated to improve the representation ability.
-Transformer in Transformer has different types according to the size of the models and we selected the Transformer in Transformer small for the task.
-The larger models should have better performance but we failed to try them due to the limitation of time.
+Transformer in Transformer (TNT)\cite{b14}, which regards the local patches as "visual sentences" and then presents to further divide them into smaller patches as "visual words," and features of both words and sentences will be aggregated to improve the representation ability, thus the patch-level and pixel-level representations can be modeled.
+Transformer in Transformer has different types according to the models' size, and we selected the Transformer in Transformer small for the task.
+The larger models should have better performance, but we failed to try them due to the time limitation.
+The architecture of Transformer in Transformer small (TNT-S) is shown in Figure 5, which consists of 12 TNT blocks.
+The architecture of a TNT block is shown in Figure 6.